 Eat In A Pitch-Black Restaurant

 The idea of eating in a pitch-black restaurant may seem strange to some people, but there are many benefits to it!
-You’ll be able to focus on your taste buds instead of what’s happening around you (which can often distract from the meal).
+You’ll be able to focus on your taste buds instead of what’s happening around you (which can often distract you from the meal).
 It also means you get to try foods that look very different when they’re served than when they’re cooked at home: it really heightens your senses and makes for an exciting dining experience.
 And if nothing else, it will make for an amazing story later on down the line!

-You’ll need a lot of trust in both yourself and your dining partner(s) for this one—especially if there are no forks/napkins available—but even as someone who has never tried this before myself I’m excited about doing so someday soon!
+You’ll need a lot of trust in both yourself and your dining partner(s) for this one—especially if there are no forks/napkins available—but even as someone who has never tried this before me I’m excited about doing so someday soon!